 You don’t need any extra weight when you’re heading off to a gig.
-That’s why so many musicians are moving towards paperless apps on their tablets.
+That’s why so many musicians are moving towards paperless sheet music apps for iPads and tablets.
 They provide benefits far beyond saving paper, all to make your life easier.
-Here are our top 5 favorites:

 If you're only looking to go paperless with your music, OnSong is a great app.
 It offers the stand ard chart navigation features, while including slick features like auto-scrolling, instant key transposing, and synchronization between devices.

 The most popular version is $19.99 in the app store, both for iPhone and iPad, and you also get the option to use OnSong Console on a Macbook.
 This lets you control the music library that is running on several devices.

 Import new songs from PDFs, Word, Dropbox, and other online sources such as Planning Center Online.
 OnSong has an almost endless compatibility with external sources.
 The real seller is the ability to control backing tracks, lighting, and a metronome for the whole band.

 Orchestral musicians love Forscore.
 The standout feature is your ability to write your own sheet music, scores, and edit directly in the app.
 You can also add scores from most cloud services like iCloud, Dropbox and Google Drive.